fysnet/FYSOS/main/filesys/utils/ultimate/README.md

 ## Things I wish to add/change:
 - [ ] Currently the code uses a "static" memory allocation scheme to allocate each partition.
 This uses up space in the executable as well as limiting the count of partitions it will allow.
 I would like to change this to allocate memory instead.
 This will free up .EXE size, as well as remove the limit of partitions it will allow.
 - [ ] There are items within each partition "type" that I need to fix or add to.
-- [ ] The current code release is for 64-bit Windows.
-A few (slight) modifications must be made if you wish to compile for 32-bit Windows.
+- [ ] The current code release is for both 32- and 64-bit Windows with no code modification.
+However, for the "About" dialog to display the correct version, you must add _WIN64 to your resource predifined definitions for 64-bit.
+See [Line 81 in ultimate.rc](https://github.com/fysnet/FYSOS/blob/master/main/filesys/utils/ultimate/ultimate.rc#L81) for more information.

 ## To Build
 - [X] 64-bit Windows: Using Microsoft Visual Studio (2019), create an empty workspace.
 Add all of the files in this folder and then the 'res' folder.
+Add the _WIN64 definition to your resource settings.
 Rebuild Solution.
-(I am sure you will need to tweak some settings: 'Release:x64', etc.)
 - [X] 32-bit Windows: Using Microsoft Visual C++ 6.0, create an empty workspace.
 Add all of the files in this folder and then the 'res' folder.
 Rebuild All.
-Note that a few items might need to be modified.
-For example, [Line 81 in ultimate.rc](https://github.com/fysnet/FYSOS/blob/master/main/filesys/utils/ultimate/ultimate.rc#L81) currently states a 64-bit version.
-I believe there were a few other small changes I had to do to make it compile on 32-bit MSVC++ 6.0, after all MSVC++ 6.0 is copyrighted 1994-98 :-)
+Three might be a few other small changes to make it compile on 32-bit MSVC++ 6.0, after all MSVC++ 6.0 is copyrighted 1994-98 :-)
 - [ ] I have not built with any other compiler.
 I am guessing that someone could build using GCC for Windows, and possibly GCC and mingw (?) for Linux?
 However, I do not use Linux or GCC (for Windows), and have no idea if it is even possible.

 ## Your contribution
 If you wish to contribute to this project--and I hope you do--or wish to point out a bug, please contact me at: fys [at] fysnet [dot] net.

 ## Other notes
-I will update the executables more frequently than the source code.
-Therefore, the source will lag behind.
+Most likely I will update the executables more frequently than the source code.
+Therefore, the source may lag behind.
 The release folder will hold the most recent executables, as I fix bugs and add new features.
 The source code will be updated only on major releases.
 However, if you need the latest source, contact me and I will see about updating it.

 There are known bugs and other issues.
 I will see if I can figure these out and fix them.
 However, I do this as a hobby, and interest specifies when I work on it.

+Please note that the code may look like it was quickly put together.
+In fact it was.
+I use this app to test my driver code and modify existing image files.
+Nothing more.
+If I need a quick addition, I will add it and then move on.
+My main focus is not this app.
+My main focus is the image files I modify with it.
+Therefore, the code may and probably does look ugly. :-)  I don't really care as long as it does what I need it to at the moment.
+It is, in all intents and purposes, a tool that I continue to improve and will probably be a never ending process.

 Thank you all for your support.